f5devcentral/f5-agility-labs-xc/docs/class4/module2/loadbalancer-lab.rst

 #.
 Click on the *Add Item* in the *Origin Pools* section.

 #.
 The "Select Origin Pool Method" will be set to "Origin Pool".
-Under the "Origin Pool" dropdown menu select the "fronted-public" you created earlier.
+Under the "Origin Pool" dropdown menu select the "[adjective-animal]/fronted-public" you created earlier.

 #.
 Click *Apply* to exit the "Origin Pool with Weight and Priority" dialogue.